-We've all heard several myths regarding basic first aid and not sure what to believe or how to proceed in emergency situations.
-Accidents and unforeseen incidents happen everyday which can lead us into questioning what to do next in an emergency situation.
-It's important to distinguish between what can be treated at home with help of a first aid kit or what has to be taken to the emergency room for immediate attention.
+We've all heard several myths regarding basic first aid and are not sure what to believe or how to proceed in emergencies.
+Unfortunately, accidents and unforeseen incidents happen daily, leading us to question what to do next in an emergency.
+It's important to distinguish between what can be treated at home with the help of a first aid kit and what has to be taken to the emergency room for immediate attention.
 Responding correctly helps minimize further damage and may decrease recovery time.

-Listed below are myths to put your mind to rest while in your next emergency situation:
+Listed below are common myths to put your mind to rest while in your next medical emergency:

-Myth 1: Put something in the mouth of someone having a seizure
+Myth 1: Putting anything into the mouth of people who are having a seizure

-Myth 2: If someone feels faint, put their head between their legs.
+Myth 2: If someone feels faint, put their head between legs

-Myth 3: If someone is hyperventilating make them breathe into a paper bag.
+Myth 3: Making a hyperventilation victim breathe into a paper bag

 Myth 4: Never move a person after a traffic accident.

-If a spinal injury is suspected, the person should preferably not be moved – but this may of course be necessary if they are in a life-threatening location.
-Also, it's of primary importance to rather focus first on whether they are breathing: if they are unconscious then check the airway is clear by lifting the chin and tilting the head.
+If a spinal cord injury is suspected, the injured person should preferably not be moved – but this may, of course, be necessary if they are in a life-threatening location.
+Also, it's essential to focus first on whether they are breathing: if they are unconscious, check the airway is clear by lifting the chin and tilting the head.

 Myth 6: A shot of alcohol can warm a hypothermic patient.